johnrsibert/JonzPandemic/index.md

 This is very much a work in progress.

 Why bother doing this?
 I'm sure not trying to compete with the New York Times.
-I'm mostly trying to satisfy my curiosity enjoy sharing sharing my results.
+I'm mostly trying to satisfy my curiosity and I enjoy sharing sharing my results.
 The data seem show that if you contact the Covid-19, you have about a **2% probability of dying within three weeks**.